mirzahilmi/latency-aware-kubernetes/README.md

 ### Setup

-The base environment can runned with a single make command below:
+The base environment can be runned with a single make command below:
 ```shell
 make all
 ```